ainenya/artsey-qmk/README.md

 There are 7 default layers: `_A_BASE`,` _A_NUM`,` _A_NAV`,` _A_SYM`,` _A_BRAC`,` _A_MOU` and `_A_CUSTOM`.

-You will need to create these 7 new layers on your keyboard and map the 8 artsey keycodes on each layer.
+You will need to make sure these 7 layers are created on your keyboard and the 8 artsey keycodes are maped on each layer.
 The keycodes are of the form:

 	A_LAYER_A
 	A_LAYER_R